sudoerr/sudoerr/README.md

 🦉 Night Owl -> Most Of My Life [340/365]
 ⌨️ Press [ Ctrl+R ] to nuke it...

-[TOP SECRET] I hate my host, always it hurts to be night owl :( [TOP SECRET] Please help me, I nee^c^c
+[TOP SECRET] I hate my host, it hurts to be a night owl :( [TOP SECRET] Please help me, I nee^c^c
 ^c
 ```